wahabali790/Model-Context-Protocol-MCP-/Claude Desktop/README.md

 - 🏠 **Airbnb** — via `@openbnb/mcp-server-airbnb`
 - 🌦️ **Weather Server** — via `@isdaniel/mcp_weather_server` (Smithery)
 - 🔍 **Exa Search** — via `exa` (Smithery)
+## We can explore more MCPs on https://smithery.ai/
 A **testing video** is also provided that shows how the integration works step by step inside Claude Desktop.

 ---